- Worried about someone’s mental health?

 Should I talk to them?

-Yes - if you're worried about someone else's mental health then the best thing you can do is talk to them.
+Often, the hardest part of having a mental illness - whether diagnosed or not - is not knowing how to talk about it.
+So yes, if you're worried about someone else's mental health then the best thing you can do is talk to them.
 You never know, they might have been struggling to bring up the topic with you.

-While you may not know (or ever know) how this person is feeling inside, you can help them by asking questions and inviting them to talk about how they feel.
+While you may not know how this person is feeling inside, you can help them by asking questions and inviting them to talk about how they feel.
 Even if they're not ready to open up to you, the interest you show in them will help them see that someone is there to listen.

 Talking to someone about their mental health